ABOUT CHANCELLOR ACADEMY

 The Chancellor Academy graduate should be respectful of the rights and property of others, and be accepting of cultural and individual differences.

-For over thirty years, we have provided educational service to non-traditional 6th-12th grade students from diverse communities who have been unable to achieve success in reaching their true potential in other educational settings.
+For over forty years, we have provided educational service to non-traditional 6th-12th grade students from diverse communities who have been unable to achieve success in reaching their true potential in other educational settings.

 We implement a student’s Individual Educational Plan, including behavior modification and management programs, in accordance with the Laws of the United States and the State of New Jersey and in cooperation with the student’s Child Study Team and their Parent(s) / Guardian(s).